-Law-making is one of the most significant tasks of Parliament.
-It is therefore not surprising that the legislative process takes up a major portion of Parliament’s time.
-The parliamentary stages described here are the culmination of a much longer process that starts with the proposal, formulation and drafting of a bill.
+Law-making is one of the most significant responsibilities of Parliament.
+As such, the legislative process takes up a significant portion of Parliament’s time.
+The legislative stages described here are the culmination of a much longer process that starts with the proposal, formulation and drafting of a bill.

 Stages in the Legislative Process